FranceGrilles/monitoring-os/README.md

 project_domain_name = default
 auth_uri = https://keystone.example.org:5000/v3
 cacert = /etc/pki/tls/certs/CA.pem

+[openstack_scenario]
+flavor_id = 2
+network_id = 7eb64fb2-0e0e-11e7-8f72-c358c3b0ad79
+image_id = 860feb56-0e0e-11e7-a410-43ffadc83bc1

 # ls -l /var/spool/nagios/.creds/my_site.conf
 -rw------- 1 nagios nagios 224 Mar  1 08:51 /var/spool/nagios/.creds/my_site.conf
 ```

+network_id is the id of the network available for the _demo_ project and image_id is the id of the image to use when creating the VM.

 Please note that:
 * The cacert parameter is not mandatory.